MikeJongen/nonogram-solver/README.md

 script to solve nonogram puzzles

 ## Requirements
-This project was last tested with python 3.8.5.
+This project requires python 3.6 or higher.
 No external libraries are required.

 ## Tutorial